-2020 financial report Chapter fiscal years Explanation of how total remuneration complies with the remuneration policy adopted, including how it contributes to the Company's long-term performance and how performance criteria have been applied 3.1.5.2 How the vote of the last ordinary general meeting provided for in Article L. 225- 100 II (until December 31, 2020) and Article L. 22-10-34 I (from January 1, 2021) of the French Commercial Code was taken into account 3.1.5.2 Deviation from the remuneration policy implementation procedure and any derogation n/a Application of the provisions of the second paragraph of Article L. 225-45 of the French Commercial Code (suspension of payment of directors' remuneration in the event of failure to ensure diversity on the Board of Directors) n/a Grant of options to corporate officers and lock-in periods 3.1.5.3 c) Grant of bonus shares to executive corporate officers and lock-in periods 3.1.5.3 c) List of all offices and functions exercised in any company by each corporate officer during the fiscal year 3.1.3 c) Agreements between an executive or significant shareholder and a subsidiary 3.1.6 Summary of valid powers granted by the shareholders' general meeting in respect of capital increases 3.1.1 e) Detailed arrangements for the exercise of general management 3.1.4 Composition and conditions for preparing and organizing the work of the Board of Directors 3.1.3 Application of the gender balance principle on the Board 3.1.3 Restrictions imposed by the Board of Directors on the powers of the Chief Executive Officer 3.1.4 b) Reference to a corporate governance code and application of the "comply or explain" principle 3.1.2 Special arrangements for shareholder participation in general meetings 3.1.8 Evaluation procedure for ordinary agreements - Implementation 3.1.7 Information liable to have an impact in the event of a public takeover bid or exchange offer 3.1.9 For corporations (sociétés anonymes) with a supervisory board: Supervisory board's comments on the management board report and financial statements n/a 4.
-STATEMENT OF PERSONS RESPONSIBLE FOR THE ANNUAL FINANCIAL REPORT 7 5.
-STATUTORY AUDITORS' REPORT ON THE PARENT COMPANY AND CONSOLIDATED FINANCIAL STATEMENTS (including the statutory auditors' report on the Board's corporate governance report) 4.9.3, 4.8.2 OTHER INFORMATION DISCLOSURES OF STATUTORY AUDITORS' FEES 3.4.3 DESCRIPTION OF SHARE BUYBACK PROGRAM 5.2
+Annual financial report Chapter and how performance criteria have been applied How the vote of the last ordinary general meeting provided for in Article L. 225- 100 II (until December 31, 2020) and Article L. 22-10-34 I (from January 1, 2021) of the French Commercial Code was taken into account 3.1.5.2 Deviation from the remuneration policy implementation procedure and any derogation n/a Application of the provisions of the second paragraph of Article L. 225-45 of the French Commercial Code (suspension of payment of directors' remuneration in the event of failure to ensure diversity on the Board of Directors) n/a Grant of options to corporate officers and lock-in periods 3.1.5.3 c) Grant of bonus shares to executive corporate officers and lock-in periods 3.1.5.3 c) List of all offices and functions exercised in any company by each corporate officer during the fiscal year 3.1.3 c) Agreements between an executive or significant shareholder and a subsidiary 3.1.6 Summary of valid powers granted by the shareholders' general meeting in respect of capital increases 3.1.1 e) Detailed arrangements for the exercise of general management 3.1.4 Composition and conditions for preparing and organizing the work of the Board of Directors 3.1.3 Application of the gender balance principle on the Board 3.1.3 Restrictions imposed by the Board of Directors on the powers of the Chief Executive Officer 3.1.4 b) Reference to a corporate governance code and application of the "comply or explain" principle 3.1.2 Special arrangements for shareholder participation in general meetings 3.1.8 Evaluation procedure for ordinary agreements - Implementation 3.1.7 Information liable to have an impact in the event of a public takeover bid or exchange offer 3.1.9 For corporations (sociétés anonymes) with a supervisory board: Supervisory board's comments on the management board report and financial statements n/a 4 STATEMENT OF PERSONS RESPONSIBLE FOR THE ANNUAL FINANCIAL REPORT 7 5 STATUTORY AUDITORS' REPORT ON THE PARENT COMPANY AND CONSOLIDATED FINANCIAL STATEMENTS (including the statutory auditors' report on the Board's corporate governance report) 4.9.3, 4.8.2 OTHER INFORMATION DISCLOSURES OF STATUTORY AUDITORS' FEES 4.8.1 DESCRIPTION OF SHARE BUYBACK PROGRAM 5.2

-In order to facilitate the reading of this document, the cross-reference table below allows readers to find management report information in this Universal Registration Document.
+In order to facilitate the reading of this document, the crossreference table below allows readers to find management report information in this Universal Registration Document.
 It is also indicates the chapters corresponding to the documents attached to the management report.